pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       This command displays all entries in the connections file and the current connection if it exists and is not in the connections file as a table.

-      An "!" before the name indicates the default connection.
+      '#' before the name indicates the default connection.
+      '*' before the name indicates that it is the current connection.
       See connection select.
-A '*' before the name indicates that it is the current connection.

     Options:
       -h, --help  Show this message and exit.